linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 Other stock dividends, stock distributions and stock splits may result in an adjustment in the number of underlying shares and the exercise price.

 EXAMPLE: An investor bought an XYZ 50 option—either a call or a put—and XYZ Corporation subsequently effected a 3-for-2 stock distribution.
 Instead of covering 100 shares of stock at an exercise price of \$50 a share, each outstanding option could be adjusted to cover 150 shares at an exercise price of \$33.33 per share.
-The aggregate exercise price remains substantially the same before and after the adjustment ($50 x 100 = $5,000 and $33.33 x 150 = $4,999.50).
+The aggregate exercise price remains substantially the same before and after the adjustment (\$50 × 100 = \$5,000 and \$33.33 × 150 = \$4,999.50).

 As a general rule, adjustments in exercise prices are rounded to the nearest exercise price increment, and adjustments in the number of underlying shares are rounded down to eliminate fractional shares.
 In the latter case, the property deliverable upon exercise may be adjusted to include the value of the eliminated fractional share, as determined by OCC.

-Note that in the preceding example where the exercise price of the adjusted XYZ option was rounded down, the exercising put holder or assigned call writer would lose \( \\(0.50 \) as a result of the rounding.
+Note that in the preceding example where the exercise price of the adjusted XYZ option was rounded down, the exercising put holder or assigned call writer would lose \$0.50 as a result of the rounding.
 Rounding up could result in losses to exercising call holders and assigned put writers.

 A reverse stock split, combination of shares, or similar event will generally result in an adjustment in the number of shares deliverable upon exercise, while the aggregate exercise price remains unchanged.

-EXAMPLE: An investor holds a call option covering 100 shares of XYZ stock with an exercise price of 50 resulting in an aggregate exercise price for the contract of $5,000 ($50 x 100).
+EXAMPLE: An investor holds a call option covering 100 shares of XYZ stock with an exercise price of 50 resulting in an aggregate exercise price for the contract of \$5,000 (\$50 × 100).
 After a 1-for-10 reverse split, the deliverable could be reduced to 10 shares while the nominal exercise price remained \$50.
-In that case, upon exercise of the adjusted option, the investor would still pay $5,000 ($50 x 100, not \$50 x 10), but would receive 10 shares of XYZ stock instead of 100.
+In that case, upon exercise of the adjusted option, the investor would still pay \$5,000 (\$50 × 100, not \$50 × 10), but would receive 10 shares of XYZ stock instead of 100.

 An adjustment that substitutes cash for all, such as in the case of a cash merger or other event whereby the underlying security is converted solely to cash, or part of the deliverable security will eliminate or reduce the time value of the option, and therefore the option may lose significant value, both immediately and at exercise, as a result of the adjustment.

 EXAMPLE: Because of an all cash merger involving XYZ Corporation, the stock held by XYZ's owners is extinguished in return for a payment of \$50 in cash per XYZ share.
 In response to the corporate action on the underlying security, XYZ options generally will be adjusted to require the delivery of \$50 per share upon exercise.
-As a result, an XYZ call option with an exercise price of \$40 will lose all of its time value and the option's value will only reflect the intrinsic value of $10 ($50 - $40 = $10).
+As a result, an XYZ call option with an exercise price of \$40 will lose all of its time value and the option's value will only reflect the intrinsic value of \$10 (\$50 - \$40 = \$10).
 Additionally, an XYZ call option with an exercise price of \$60 will become worthless because the exercise price exceeds the \$50 cash settlement delivery amount.

 EXAMPLE: An investor bought a \$50 put option representing the obligation to deliver 100 shares of Company A stock upon exercise.
 Company A subsequently effected a 1-for-3 reverse stock split and the terms of the reverse split provided for payment of cash in lieu of fractional shares, using a value of \$60 per share for this purpose.
-As a general rule, any adjustment in the number of underlying shares is rounded to eliminate fractional shares, so the number of shares to be delivered could be adjusted to 33 shares (100 x \(^{1/3} = 33^{1/3}\), with the \(^{1/3}\) fractional share rounded down as part of the adjustment to eliminate fractional shares) plus $20 cash in lieu of the \(^{1/3}\) fractional share (\(60 x \)\frac{1}{3}\)) if cash is paid in lieu of such fractional share.
+As a general rule, any adjustment in the number of underlying shares is rounded to eliminate fractional shares, so the number of shares to be delivered could be adjusted to 33 shares (100 × ⅓ = 33⅓, with the ⅓ fractional share rounded down as part of the adjustment to eliminate fractional shares) plus \$20 cash in lieu of the ⅓ fractional share (\$60 × ⅓)) if cash is paid in lieu of such fractional share.
 Because this cash delivery obligation is generally fixed at the time of adjustment, the investor would lose the time value of the fractional share.
-This option may continue to trade until expiration, with the deliverable at exercise or expiration being 33 shares plus $20 cash.
+This option may continue to trade until expiration, with the deliverable at exercise or expiration being 33 shares plus \$20 cash.

 The obligation to make a fixed cash payment in lieu of a fractional share could result, depending on the relative size of the fixed cash obligation, in an immediate reduction in the value of the option and at exercise could result in the option being less valuable or worthless in comparison to the value it would have had in the absence of the adjustment.
 If a stock underlying the option undergoes multiple reverse splits prior to expiration, it will become increasingly likely that one of those reverse stock splits eventually will create a fractional share.

 As a general rule, no adjustment is made for ordinary stock dividends or distributions.
-A stock dividend or distribution will generally be considered "ordinary" if (i) the number of shares distributed does not exceed  $10\%$  of the number of shares outstanding on the declaration date and (ii) it is declared pursuant to a policy or practice of paying such dividends or distributions on a quarterly basis.
+A stock dividend or distribution will generally be considered "ordinary" if (i) the number of shares distributed does not exceed 10% of the number of shares outstanding on the declaration date and (ii) it is declared pursuant to a policy or practice of paying such dividends or distributions on a quarterly basis.

 Distributions of property other than the underlying security may result in the adjustment of outstanding options to include the distributed property.